 - Your team will then create and deliver a presentation about your concept and marketing plan for your business solution.
 You can use PowerPoint, poster boards (provided) and other materials to prepare the presentation.

 - Presentations will be given in front of an audience consisting of other contestants, parents, guests and a panel of judges.

 Preparation Activity (optional)

-Think of a problem that is bothersome to people within your community.
-As a team, brainstorm possible ways that the problem could be solved through a business.
+Think of a problem around how people make connections within your local community.
+As a team, brainstorm possible solutions to a problem which could be solved through social, cultural or economic entrepreneurship.